PlutoniumProphet/uk-value-added-tax-deductor/README.md

 # uk-value-added-tax-deductor
 Simple tool for removing the amount of UK VAT applied to a total receipt.

-Over-enginneered to explore Python's ArgParse library in detail.
+Over-engineered to explore Python's ArgParse library in a little detail.